MicrosoftDocs/playfab-docs/playfab-docs/features/economy-v2/catalog/content-types-tags-and-properties.md

 ## Creator Entity Type & ID

 Besides creating Catalog items at the Title level via Game Manager or the API, you can also create them on behalf of a player.
-You need the Title player account ID (not the Master player account ID, which is cross-title).
+You need the Title player account ID (not the `Master Player Account ID`, which is cross-title).

 ```json
 {